-To support your child with anxieties about school please see the message from our ELSA in the video below.
+To support your child with anxieties about school please see the message in the video below.

 There are many resources available to help support you child's mental health and emotional wellbeing at home.
 Please find below resources which you may find useful whilst your child is at home.

 What to do if your child falls ill or is injured during the pandemic.